 (8) ANNUAL REPORT. (a) The facility operator shall compile and submit to the department the records defined in sub.
 (7) as an annual report.

-(b) The report shall cover the calendar year and be submitted no later than April 1 of the following year.(c) The annual report shall include the results of all testing required under sub.
+no later than April 1 of the following year.(c) The annual report shall include the results of all testing required under sub.
 (6) for the previous year.